Until Tuesday evening: For every two identical hedge shrubs you buy, the third one is free!

 It has naturalised in many countries including Australia, Haiti, and Florida, where it is considered an invasive perennial.

-With its climbing habit, this fast-growing liana can form a beautiful bush up to 2 meters high in all directions in just one summer, sometimes even more.
+With its climbing habit, this fast-growing liana can form a beautiful bush up to 2 meters high in all directions in just one summer, sometimes more.
 The heights of the plant are very variable.
 In its natural habitat, Thunbergia can reach up to 12 m high (Thunbergia grandiflora), much less so in our latitudes.
 The tallest woody specimens can live for several years in a greenhouse during the cold season, where they can become magnificent, reaching several meters for container-grown plants.

 black-eyed Susan